 Credivalores, with the support of an Ad Hoc Committee of Bondholders, during the first quarter of 2024 will make an exchange offer for the 144A/Reg S bonds maturing in February 2025 whose objective is to strengthen its capital structure and contribute to the long-term financial sustainability of the company.
 Following the company's announcement that it would use the grace period to launch the offering, Fitch downgraded the long-term international issuer risk ratings in local and foreign currencies to C, the senior international debt rating to C/RR4 and the short-term IDRs to C. It also under the national short-term and long-term ratings to C(col), as well as the issuance of ordinary bonds guaranteed by the National Guarantee Fund to CCC+(col).
+Despite the support received from investors, the threshold defined to complete the exchange was not reached, so the Company proactively filed the petition before a Court in the United States to restructure all the bonds, which was approved by the Judge on July 2, 2024

-During 2024, Credivalores developed different strategies to obtain the necessary liquidity for the development of the business model.
+During 2024, Credivalores developed different strategies to obtain the necessary liquidity for the development of the business Model Y has advanced negotiations to access two new lines of financing, which will be activated once the processes required under Chapter 11 are completed.